renju94aj-cmd/edit-tracking-tools/README.md

   - `edited_dat = <today>`
 - Runs silently when editing starts.
 - Ensures missing edits are not ignored.

+To visually classify edited and not edited features in QGIS:

+- Layer → Properties

+- Symbology → choose Categorized

+- Column = edited

+- Click Classify

+- Assign different colors for 0 and 1

+- This helps in quick QC verification.

 ###  Attribute Field Creator
 Creates the two required fields: